Zelensky's New Clothes

 In logic, there is a subtle but important distinction between the concept of shared or mutual knowledge — information that everyone (or almost everyone) knows — and common knowledge, which is not only knowledge that (almost) everyone knows, but something that (almost) everyone knows that everyone else knows (and that everyone knows that everyone else knows that everyone else knows, and so forth).

-A classic example arises from the president’s five and a half hour press conference: the fact that Ukraine’s supreme commander-in-chief is a pathological liar and engages in and authorizes demagoguery had been mutual knowledge in Ukraine, but not common knowledge, because lots of people (save, eventually, for a small child) have refused to acknowledge Zelensky’s culpability for anything, thus perpetuating the charade that he is defending the country against Russia’s saboteurs and oligarchs in the interests of benefiting the country during a time of war.
+A classic example arises from the president’s five and a half hour press conference: the fact that Ukraine’s supreme commander-in-chief is a pathological liar had been mutual knowledge in Ukraine, but not common knowledge, because lots of people (save, eventually, for a small child) have refused to acknowledge Zelensky’s culpability for anything, thus perpetuating the charade that he is defending the country against Russia’s saboteurs and oligarchs in the interests of benefiting the country during a time of war.

 The marathon press conference on November 26 in Kyiv changed all that.